Had a chat with an old friend – one of the guys who used to visit the monastery.

 I want for clients to get the very best of me, and for them to transform their life and their business.

 It’s never about getting anything from people.
-Not for people like us.
+Not for people who operate from the heart.

-And as long as the sales conversation goes on, you get to give them super powerful and enjoyable conversation, one that will help and be remembered.
+And as long as the sales conversation goes on, you get to give them super powerful and enjoyable conversations, the kind that will help, and will be remembered.

-And if the stars align, the other person will stop you and say ‘How do I get more of this?’ or ‘When do we start?’ or ‘Take my money!’ – all of which are things I’ve been told.
+And if the stars align, the other person will stop you and say “How do I get more of this?” or “When do we start?” or “Take my money!”.

 It isn’t ‘I want something from you’, it’s: ‘If you’re this kind of person, I have something for you’.